Soroosh/soroosh.github.io/README.md

 ## What to take care of when updating the theme:

-* in layout/home.html add archieve and categories
+* in layout/home.html add archive and categories

 * adapt config.yml

 * add css to _global.scss
 * adapt _navbar.scss
-* change capitalisation of sites in pages/ to sort them in the navbar
+* change capitalization of sites in pages/ to sort them in the navbar
 * In _utility.scss set padding for header to scale background image height

 * Search for %B %-d, %Y and replace with %Y-%m-%d